-BURGLARY - section 3 8
+BURGLARY - section 3

-Within the ECSC, in the nine member states and territories there are different words used to describe entering premises with intent to commit an offence, (e.g. the words 'burglary' and 'housebreaking' are often used), and there are often different maximum sentences.
+In the nine member states and territories of the ECSC there are different words used to describe entering premises with intent to commit an offence, (eg the words 'burglary' and 'housebreaking' are often used), and there are often different maximum sentences.
 For the purposes of this guideline, the word 'burglary' will be used generically to cover all non-aggravated types, and whether as conspiracy, attempt, or a substantive offence.
 Where charged, sentences for aggravated burglary will be a separate guideline.